zeroknowledgediscovery/zedwiki/paper_stage/cognet1.md

     - **issue** How do we learn the influence weights in practice
     - **issue** Not very applicable in reality
     - **issue** side steps teh real issue of quantifying how to measure opinions
-    - Noet much of this analysis comes from A, where again opinions are scalars
+    - Much of this analysis comes from~\cite{bindel2015bad}, where again opinions are scalars

-A: @article{bindel2015bad,
-  title={How bad is forming your own opinion?}, author={Bindel, David and Kleinberg, Jon and Oren, Sigal}, journal={Games and Economic Behavior}, volume={92}, pages={248--265}, year={2015}, publisher={Elsevier}
-}

-+ **Static model** In 1990, Friedkin and Johnsen extended the model by DeGroot to have two different kinds of opinions [14]: an internal opinion si and an expressed opinion zi.
++ **Static model** In 1990, Friedkin and Johnsen extended the model by DeGroot to have two different kinds of opinions~\cite{friedkin1990social}: an internal opinion si and an expressed opinion zi.
 The internal opinions of every person are assumed fixed, while the expressed opinions are influenced by the node’s own internal opinion as well the expressed opinions of the neighbors.
 Expressed in matrix-vector notation, and with wi i = 1 (a common